-In 2013, Duffy guided the Jaspers through an injury-plagued season, in which Manhattan still won 24 games.
-Duffy mentored All-MAAC first team selections Ramon Ortega and Nick Camastro, who finished their Manhattan careers by cementing their names in Manhattan's offensive record books.
+In 2013, Duffy guided Manhattan through an injury-plagued season, in which the Jaspers still won 24 games.
+Duffy mentored All-MAAC first team selections Ramon Ortega and Nick Camastro, who finished their careers by cementing their names in Manhattan's offensive record books.

 The Jaspers made conference history in their title run by rallying through the elimination bracket of the MAAC Tournament.
 Duffy's club became the first team to win four games in three days to earn the league's automatic berth to the NCAA Tournament.
 Manhattan was sent to the Columbia Regional to face two-time defending National Champion South Carolina.